 About Me

-In 2017, we launched Ralstead Farm (a portmanteau of "Raleigh" and "homestead") and started selling microgreens and produce at our local farmer’s market.
-It was incredibly rewarding to share what we were growing, but I realized something even more fulfilling: I wanted to help others cultivate their own foodscapes.
-After years of learning from generous gardeners, making plenty of mistakes, and discovering what actually thrives here in Zone 8a, I knew it was time to share that knowledge.
+In 2017, my husband and I launched Ralstead Farm (a portmanteau of Raleigh Homestead) and started selling microgreens and produce at our local farmers' market.
+Sharing what we grew was rewarding, but what truly lit me up was teaching others.
+After years of learning from generous gardeners, making plenty of mistakes, and discovering what thrives here in Zone 8a, I realized my real calling: empowering people to grow their own food and cultivate their own connection to the land.

 A woman with purple hair, blue eyes, and a tattoo on her arm smiling inside a vehicle.
 She is wearing a wide-brimmed hat and a black T-shirt, with plants and greenery visible in the background.